wp-plugins/tabby-responsive-tabs/readme.txt

 Add a `[tabbyending]` shortcode after the content of the last tab in a tabgroup.

 = Example =
+*If you copy & paste this example into your own page, ensure you do not carry across any stray <code> or <pre> tags that are used for formatting on this page.
+It would be best to type the shortcodes manually.*
 `

 [tabby title="First Tab"]